shikijs/shiki/README.md

 ## Changes

-- All assets served as ESM, no more assets, no more CDN
+- All assets served as pure ESM, no assets, no CDN, no Node.js APIs.
-- Drop CJS and IIFE build, ESM-only
+- Drop CJS and IIFE build, focus on ESM
-- Minimal custom bundles
+- Bundles languages/themes on-demand
 - API simplified

+// WIP, documents will be updated later.

 ## License